GuptaSiddhant/arcadia/README.md

 - **Henri (payment)**
 - Player can play games.
 The games are loaded in an iFrame on the Game page.
 - Players are only allowed to play the games that they have purchased respectively.
-- The service has **Explore** (homepage) which showcases all the games availble on the Store.
+- The service has **Explore** (homepage) which showcases all the games available on the Store.
 Users can filter the games with search, or by genres, or by whether the game is free or not.
 - The service also has **Library** which showcases all the purchased games.
-It aslo allows filtering by search, genres and if-free.
+It also allows filtering by search, genres and if-free.
 Library can also sort games alphabetically (A-Z or Z-A).
-- Player can see all their transactions and moeny spent in their **Profile**.
+- Player can see all their transactions and money spent in their **Profile**.

 #### Basic developer functionalities / 200
 - Developer can submit a game, with a Name, Description, Genre, Image-URL, Price and Game-URL.
 Once submitted, only that developer can edit the game details or remove the game from store.